terralid/website/README.md

 # GlobaLID
-Hosting repository for the Landing page for all materials related to GlobaLID.
+Hosting repository for the Landing page of the GlobaLID project.